samerfarida/secure-bash-macos-ebook/ebook/part3_real_world_projects/16_signed_notarized_installer_packages_gui.md

 pkgutil --check-signature "dist/MyApp-1.2.3-Installer.pkg"
 ```

-## Step 6 - A User-Friendly Wrapper with swiftDialog
+## 16.7 A User-Friendly Wrapper with swiftDialog

 Installer scripts must be non-interactive, so surface UX with a **wrapper** that runs before the `installer` command.
 The wrapper checks prerequisites, captures consent, then proceeds.